Gastroscopy

 What is a gastroscopy?

-A gastroscopy, also known as an upper gastrointestinal (GI) endoscopy, or oesophago-gastroduodenoscopy (OGD), is a procedure used to examine the inside of the oesophagus, stomach, and the first part of the small intestine (duodenum).
-This is done using a thin, flexible tube called an endoscope, which has a camera at the end to capture images.
-A gastroscopy can help diagnose and sometimes treat conditions affecting the upper digestive tract.
+A gastroscopy, also known as an upper gastrointestinal (GI) endoscopy or oesophago-gastroduodenoscopy (OGD), is a procedure used to examine the inside of your oesophagus, stomach, and the first part of your small intestine (duodenum).
+It is performed using a thin, flexible tube called an endoscope, which has a camera at the end to provide clear images.

 When is a gastroscopy recommended?